NoobAtem/Door-Glass-and-Falling-Audio-Classification/.ipynb_checkpoints/README-checkpoint.md

 ![Screenshot of a result of the -ch command](docs/assets/screenshot_result_0.png) Now we finally proceed to the server api of the project.
 The network_config.yaml found in the configs folders has all the information need to connect to the server.
 The host address and the port can be modify by the project owner and such, feel free to modify the configuration settings.
 To run the module, simply type `python3 app.py -s server_api.py`.

+> [!CAUTION]
+> The duration of the audio is fixed to 5 seconds.
+The segmentation process is yet to be integrated with the that use of a window function before the input to the model.
 > [!NOTE]
 > This tutorial is only akin to the server api side of the project not the development portion.